Dasync/Dasync/README.md

 [![Stories on Medium](https://img.shields.io/static/v1?label=&message=Stories&color=grey&logo=medium&logoColor=white&labelColor=black)](https://medium.com/@sergiis)
 [![D-ASYNC | Cloud-Native Apps Without Frameworks](dasync-banner.jpg)](http://dasync.io)

-## What is D·ASYNC?

-What if you don't need to write API controllers?
-How about you don't need to write message and event handlers?
-Imagine if you can create services and entirely skip the non-functional boilerplate code for inter-service communication and workflows.
+## D-ASYNC: Zero-Cost Microservices

+D-ASYNC is a multifaceted and comprehensive solution for building service-oriented applications.
+It is based on the new Service-Oriented Programming Language paradigms, which provide an extendible framework for inter-service communication (HTTP, gRPC, message queues, event streams), a unique language-integrated stateful workflow engine, implementation of best microservice practices, a unified approach for distributed tracing, API generator and versioning capabilities, error-handler free clean code.

+![D-ASYNC Concept](dasync-concept.png)

-The mission of D-ASYNC is to convert programming-language abstractions into communication primitives of modern cloud applications based on distributed services.
+The mission of D-ASYNC is to give developers a superpower of zero-cost development of scalable, reliable, and secure microservices.
 The ability to use the language itself helps to focus on the core value of your application, making it easy to write, read, evolve, and maintain.

-![D-ASYNC Concept](dasync-concept.png)

 ## Basic Programming Concepts in C#
 The following examples may look trivial and as for a single-process application, but D-ASYNC platform makes them run (without any modifications) in a resilient, persistent, scalable, and distributed manner.
 The new service-oriented syntax will be introduced with the [CloudSharp](https://github.com/Dasync/CloudSharp) project.